Care cards help users identify and understand the care they need, who to contact and how quickly.

 Here is a mental health example.

-Open this emergency help users decide when and where to get care example in new window
+- HTML code for emergency help users decide when and where to get care

-Copy emergency help users decide when and where to get care code
+- Nunjucks code for emergency help users decide when and where to get care

 <div class="nhsuk-card nhsuk-card--care nhsuk-card--care--emergency">